theramiyer/blog/content/post/2019/kashmir-and-article-370.md

 ## The Articles

-{{< smallcaps "Article 370" >}} recognises Jammu and Kashmir as a special state, and provides it with autonomy.
+{{< abbr "Article 370" >}} recognises Jammu and Kashmir as a special state, and provides it with autonomy.
 The reason for this goes back to the time when Maharaja Hari Singh (the ruler of Kashmir when the British left India) signed the _Instrument of Accession_ (more on that in a moment).

 Article 370 states that the Government of India has direct control over three areas in Jammu and Kashmir: Defence, External Affairs and Communication.
 Any amendments to the Constitution of India will not directly apply to Kashmir (barring the said three areas).
 The State of Jammu and Kashmir will have their own constitution, drafted by the Constituent Assembly of Jammu and Kashmir.